 These investments have been effective in shielding Canadians from the worst of the global recession.
-Over 28,500 projects have been completed or are underway, generating significant employment in local communities and contributing to the creation of more than 480,000 jobs across Canada since July 2009.
+Over 28,500 projects have been completed or are underway, generating significant employment in local communities and contributing to the creation of about 540,000 jobs across Canada since July 2009.

-Even though the vast majority of initiatives announced in Budget 2009 will wind down as planned on March 31, 2011, projects completed as part of the Economic Action Plan will continue to benefit Canadians.
+Even though the vast majority of initiatives announced in Budget 2009 ended as planned on March 31, 2011, projects completed as part of the Economic Action Plan will continue to benefit Canadians.
 By supporting productive investments in infrastructure, a more highly skilled labour force and a competitive business environment, Canada's Economic Action Plan will make lasting contributions to economic growth and prosperity.